Commercial space wanted

 -

-Carl is looking for workshop for rent in Lelystad, The Netherlands
+I am looking for warehouse, workshop or garage for rent in Eindhoven, The Netherlands

 - Huslejeudspil: 500 EUR